eduardtomasek/Wemos-D1-Mini-SHT30-DeepSleep/README.md

 # Wemos-D1-Mini-SHT30-DeepSleep [SundayProjects]

 Deep sleep test template for "Wemos D1 Mini" and "SHT30" for saving energy.
-Code every period publish temperature and humidity via MQTT.
+Code every period publish temperature and humidity via MQTT and directly into InfluxDBv2.

 # Setup
 Pin ```D0``` and ```RST``` must be connected for proper ```Deep Sleep``` function work.